TakutoYoshikai/tremocon/README.md

 # tremocon
-tremocon is a remote controller of tsystem PC.
+tremocon is a remote controller of Takuto's PC.

 ### License
 MIT License